Community Advisory Council

 Follow the Council's progress

-The Council meets the second Monday of February, April, June, August, October, and December from 2 to 5 p.m. in alternating counties.
+The Council meets the second Monday of January, March, May, July, September, and November (March 3 being the one exception) from 2 to 5 p.m. in alternating counties.

 Meet the Council's members